SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/PaperStoneScissor/PaperStoneScissor.md

 ## Stone paper scissors
 %spellchecked
-@cha_stone
+@cha:stone

 As we already saw sending a message is in fact making a choice.
 Indeed when we send a message, the method associated with the method in the class hierarchy of the receiver will be selected and executed.

 Now we often have cases where we would like to select a method based on the receiver of the message and one argument.
-Again there is a simple solution named double dispatch that consists in sending another message to the argument hence making two choices one after the other.
+Again there is a simple solution named double dispatch that consists of sending another message to the argument hence making two choices one after the other.

 This technique while simple can be challenging to grasp because programmers are so used to thinking that choices are made using explicit conditionals.
-In this chapter, we will show an example of double dispatch via the paper stone scissors game.
+In this chapter, we will show an example of double dispatch via the paper-stone-scissors game.

 This exercise will show you an important paradigmatic shift where you will go from asking questions (conditionals) to sending orders.
 It is a clear illustration of the 'Don't ask, Tell' design principle.